albar965/littlenavmap-manual/en/SCENERY.md

 Additionally the files `user_fix.dat` and `user_nav.dat` in the X-Plane directory `Custom Data` are read.

-### X-Plane Airspaces {#load-scenery-library-dialog-xp-airspaces}

-All files in [OpenAir airspace format](http://www.winpilot.com/UsersGuide/UserAirspace.asp) will be loaded when reading the X-Plane scenery library.

-You can also copy airspaces from a present FSX or Prepar3D database if you own these simulators.
-See [Copy Airspaces to X-Plane Database](MENUS.md#copy-airspaces-to-xplane).
+#### Prepar3D and FSX Airspaces {#load-scenery-library-p3d-fsx-airspaces}

+_Little Navmap_ reads all airspaces from the scenery library of FSX based simulators.
+These airspaces are added in the airspace source `Simulator`.

+#### OpenAir Airspaces {#load-scenery-library-openair-airspaces}

+_Little Navmap_ can read OpenAir airspaces ([OpenAir airspace format](http://www.winpilot.com/UsersGuide/UserAirspace.asp)) from X-Plane or a user defined directory.

-Note that airspace files can have errors which may prevent the loading of an airspace file.
+Note that the publicly available airspace files can contain errors which may prevent the loading of an airspace file.
 These hard errors are reported after loading the scenery library.
 Other errors only affecting single airspaces or the geometry are reported in the log file only.

-X-Plane 11 comes with a single airspace file that can be found in `YOUR_XPLANE_DIRECTORY/Resources/default data/airspaces/usa.txt`.
-Additional airspace files can be downloaded from the [OpenAirspace Directory](http://www.winpilot.com/openair/index.asp), [Soaring Services](http://soaringweb.org/), [openAIP](https://www.openaip.net/) or [Luftraumdaten Deutschland](https://www.daec.de/fachbereiche/luftraum-flugbetrieb/luftraumdaten) for example.
+Additional airspace files can be downloaded from the [OpenAirspace Directory](http://www.winpilot.com/openair/index.asp), [Soaring Services](http://soaringweb.org/), [openAIP](https://www.openaip.net/) or [Luftraumdaten Deutschland](https://www.daec.de/fachbereiche/luftraum-flugbetrieb/luftraumdaten), for example.

-Airspace files must have a `.txt` extension and are loaded from the following directories by *Little Navmap*:
+Airspace files must have a `.txt` extension and are loaded from the following directories by _Little Navmap_:

-* `YOUR_XPLANE_DIRECTORY/Resources/default data/airspaces`
-* `YOUR_XPLANE_DIRECTORY/Custom Data/Airspaces`
-* `YOUR_ACCOUNT_NAME/Documents/Little Navmap/X-Plane Airspaces` where `Documents` is the documents directory in your language.

 The files can be encoded in any [UTF](https://en.wikipedia.org/wiki/Unicode#UTF) format but must have a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark) to be recognized properly.
 Otherwise Windows ANSI coding \(`Windows-1252`\) is used.
 Special characters like umlauts or accents are not displayed correctly in names if the encoding is not correct.
 All other functionality is unaffected.

 You can convert the files using any advanced editor like [Notepad++](https://notepad-plus-plus.org/) for example.

-Airspaces will appear as duplicates in the map if an airspace file is found in more than one of these directories.
+Airspaces will appear as duplicates in the map if an airspace file is found in more than one of these directories or sources.

-**If X-Plane crashes when loading certain airspace files, move these files to the folder `Documents/Little Navmap/X-Plane Airspaces` instead.
-This way, the airspaces are at least available in *Little Navmap* which is more error tolerant.**
+See [Airspace Source](MENUS.md#airspace-source) for more information on airspace sources.

+##### X-Plane Airspaces {#load-scenery-library-xplane-airspaces}

+X-Plane 11 comes with a single airspace file that can be found in `YOUR_XPLANE_DIRECTORY/Resources/default data/airspaces/usa.txt`.

+_Little Navmap_ reads X-Plane airspaces from the following locations:

+* `YOUR_XPLANE_DIRECTORY/Resources/default data/airspaces`
+* `YOUR_XPLANE_DIRECTORY/Custom Data/Airspaces`

+These airspaces are added to airspace source `Simulator`.

+##### User Airspaces {#load-scenery-library-user-airspaces}

+These airspaces are added in the airspace source `User`.
+You can load them by selecting `Scenery Library` -> `Load User Airspaces` ([Load User Airspaces](MENUS.md#load-user-airspaces)).

+A directory selection dialog will show up when running this function the first time.
+Select a directory containing OpenAir airspace files with file ending `.txt`.
+All files in the directory will be read recursively.

+Airspaces read with this function will be added to the airspace source `User` and are stored in a database independent of flight simulator databases.

+You can change the directory and file extensions to read in the options dialog: [User Airspaces](OPTIONS.md#cache-user-airspaces).

+##### Online Airspaces {#load-scenery-library-online-airspaces}

+Online centers are displayed as circular airspaces in _Little Navmap_ per default and provide the same functionality as the other airspaces \(tooltips, information and more\).
+They are loaded with the online data when connected and are only stored in a temporary database which is deleted on exit.

+_Little Navmap_ can use real center boundaries instead of the circular airspaces.
+First you have to enable one or both options in [Map Display Online](OPTIONS.md#map-display-online) under `Online Center Boundary Lookup in User Airspaces`.
+These are enabled per default.

+There are two options:

+1. Create an OpenAir airspace file which contains a single boundary for a center.
+Give the file the same name as the callsign for the center, i.e. name the file `EDDB_TWR.txt` for the center with the callsign `EDDB_TWR`.
+2. Create an OpenAir airspace containing the boundaries for all the centers you need.
+Give the file any name but name the boundaries according to the callsign of the centers.
+You need a line in the file containing `AN EDDF_TWR` (`AN` = airspace name) to use the boundary for a center with the callsign `EDDB_TWR`.

+Now place the file or files into you user airspace directory and reload the user airspaces.
+See above [User Airspaces](SCENERY.md#load-scenery-library-user-airspaces) how to do this.

+Once done the center should show the correct boundary.

 ### Load Scenery Library Dialog Options {#load-scenery-library-dialog-options}